What is Leasing?

 Monthly Provincial and Federal/Harmonized taxes are not included and will be listed separately.

-Residual Value: The Residual Value is, unless otherwise stated, the estimated wholesale Value of you vehicle at the end of your lease.
+Residual Value: The Residual Value is, unless otherwise stated, the estimated wholesale Value of your vehicle at the end of your lease.

 Total Lease Charges: The Total Lease Charges are the total carrying costs you pay over the term of the lease.
 This amount is similar to the cost of borrowing charges on a loan.
 These charges represent a portion of your monthly lease payment, the other portion is depreciation.